“Do we need another storage protocol?”

 That meant that I didn’t want to use TCP, or even IP, with their addresses and extra overhead.
 So, in the end, I saw we needed something simpler.
 We needed the Unix of Ethernet block storage SAN, compared to the mainframe iSCSI stuff.

-With all the horsepower of the CTO of a very large storage company, one that certainly had a lot of iSCSI, Fibre Channel, and NFS products, the customer could still see the need for simpler and cheaper.
+With all the horsepower of the CTO of a very large storage company, one that certainly had a lot of iSCSI, FC, and NFS products, the customer could still see the need for simpler and cheaper SAN systems.

 And we do too.